How do I remove the restriction on port 25 from my Amazon EC2 instance or AWS Lambda function?

-Last updated: 2020-01-23
+Last updated: 2022-05-20

-- (Optional) Provide the AWS-owned Elastic IP addresses that you use to send outbound email, as well as any reverse DNS records that AWS needs to associate with the Elastic IP addresses.
-AWS will use this information to help reduce the chance that email sent from the Elastic IP addresses is marked as spam.
+- (Optional) Provide the AWS owned Elastic IP addresses that you use to send outbound emails as well as any reverse DNS (rDNS) records that AWS needs to associate with the Elastic IP addresses.
+When you send emails, it's a best practice to set up an rDNS record to help prevent outbound emails from being flagged as spam.

 - Choose Submit.

 Note: If you have instances in more than one Region, then submit a separate request for each Region.

 You receive an email with the Request ID after submitting the request form.
 It might take up to 48 hours to process your request.
 If your request is approved, you receive an email to notify you that the port 25 restriction is removed.
 If you don't receive an update within 48 hours after submitting the request, reply to the initial email that you received.